mgokbulut/nvim/README.md

 * incorparate paranthesis evaluators correctly

 Projects:
+* better surround a section with paranthesis where you know the start end don't know the end yet. just a single ( is hard so maybe use sneak nvim to jump to end of the parenthesis or nvim surround to select the end charcter.
+* neo tree to rm -rfi into trash.
+* fix delete_until_start_of_line
+* ctrl-o ctrl-o to delete the previous buffer while you trace back
+* get previous clipboard item and swap with current keymap
+* find a way to change the color of the cursor
+* terminal emoji support
+* use harpoon to create temporary buffer implementation and using buff edited autocommand
 * vim grep via telescope the primeogen
 * kickstart.nvim tjs defaults
 * remove all plugins and start from zero